crsvalle/real-time-detection-frontend/README.md

     ├── navbar.js                     # Sticky nav, active-link highlighting
     ├── detection-results.js          # List of detected vehicles (click to identify) └── detection-history.js          # Last 10 detections, persisted to localStorage
+\`\`\`

-How the detection flow works
+## How the detection flow works

-Upload — user drags/drops or picks an image in UploadForm.
+1. **Upload** — user drags/drops or picks an image in `UploadForm`.
 Client-side validation rejects non-images and anything over 8 MB.
-Detect — handleUpload() in use-detection.js POSTs the file to POST /detect_car.
-The backend runs YOLOv8 and returns every detected vehicle (car/truck/bus/motorcycle) as { class, confidence, box }.
+2. **Detect** — `handleUpload()` in `use-detection.js` POSTs the file to `POST /detect_car`.
+The backend runs YOLOv8 and returns every detected vehicle (car/truck/bus/motorcycle) as `{ class, confidence, box }`.
-Select — detected boxes are drawn on DetectionCanvas and listed in DetectionResults.
-Clicking one calls sendSelectedCar(detection).
+3. **Select** — detected boxes are drawn on `DetectionCanvas` and listed in `DetectionResults`.
+Clicking one calls `sendSelectedCar(detection)`.
-Identify — sendSelectedCar() POSTs the original file plus the selected box to POST /analyze_selected_car.
-The backend crops the image to that box and runs it through the ResNet50 classifier, returning brand, model, year, a confidence bucket (high/medium/low), a cropped preview image, and top alternative guesses.
+4. **Identify** — `sendSelectedCar()` POSTs the original file plus the selected box to `POST /analyze_selected_car`.
+The backend crops the image to that box and runs it through the ResNet50 classifier, returning brand, model, year, a confidence bucket (`high`/`medium`/`low`), a cropped preview image, and top alternative guesses.
-Display — results render in VehicleInfoPanel and CroppedResult; the detection is also saved to DetectionHistory (localStorage, capped at 10 entries).
+5. **Display** — results render in `VehicleInfoPanel` and `CroppedResult`; the detection is also saved to `DetectionHistory` (localStorage, capped at 10 entries).

-Known gaps / next steps
+## Known gaps / next steps

-No live camera detection yet.
-Current flow is single-image upload → detect → identify.
-Real-time (webcam/video stream) detection is a separate, unstarted milestone — it will need a frame-capture loop (getUserMedia + canvas) and a throttled streaming request pattern, since YOLOv8 + ResNet50 inference isn't cheap enough to run on every frame.
+- **No live camera detection yet.** Current flow is single-image upload → detect → identify.
+Real-time (webcam/video stream) detection is a separate, unstarted milestone — it will need a frame-capture loop (`getUserMedia` + canvas) and a throttled streaming request pattern, since YOLOv8 + ResNet50 inference isn't cheap enough to run on every frame.
-Backend dependency: this UI is only as good as the backend's /analyze_selected_car response.
-As of the last backend commit, that endpoint's model-loading step is broken (missing car_classes.json and a checkpoint filename mismatch) — see the backend repo's README for details. detectionHistory is stored in localStorage only; it's per-browser and not synced anywhere.
+- **Backend dependency:** this UI is only as good as the backend's `/analyze_selected_car` response.
+As of the last backend commit, that endpoint's model-loading step is broken (missing `car_classes.json` and a checkpoint filename mismatch) — see the backend repo's README for details.
+- `detectionHistory` is stored in `localStorage` only; it's per-browser and not synced anywhere.

+## Related repos

+- [`real-time-detection-backend`](https://github.com/crsvalle/real-time-detection-backend) — FastAPI service, YOLOv8 detection + classifier inference endpoints
+- [`real-time-detection-ml`](https://github.com/crsvalle/real-time-detection-ml) — training scripts, dataset prep, and the ResNet50 classifier for make/model/year identification